 If you follow celebrities or wellness influencers on Instagram, you’ve likely come across the trend of lymphatic drainage massage.
 If not, let me get you up to speed.
-To really break things down, I’ve enlisted the help of chiropractic and alternative medicine specialist Dr. Jonathan Leary of Remedy Place in LA.
+To really break things down, I’ve enlisted the help of chiropractic and alternative medicine specialist Jonathan Leary, DC of Remedy Place in LA.

 Here’s what your appointment will entail, how to ensure best results, and what to expect before, during, and after your treatment.